-For nearly 150 years, Lehigh has had its eye on the future, redefining what it means to lead.
+For 150 years, Lehigh has had its eye on the future, redefining what it means to lead.
 Here's how.

 You are here

 Picture yourself on a beautifully wooded campus spanning 2,358 acres, one of the largest private campuses in the country.
 More than 6,900 students call this hillside university "home."
 With four distinguished colleges, Lehigh strikes the perfect balance: It's an internationally recognized research university that has the atmosphere of a small college.